datajerk/gamenotes/pokeemerald/README.md

 01. 290 265 Wurmple
 02. 063 063 Abra
 03. 401 377 Regirock    Rocky
+...
 ```

 Above is a partial box listing.
 The current box will be noted.
 The first column is the position within the box.
-The second and third ard the National and Regional IDs, followed by the species name.
+The second and third are the National and Regional IDs, followed by the species name.
-If there is a user defined name, that will be emitted next followed by any item held by that Pokémon.
+If there is a user defined name, that will be emitted next, followed by any item held by that Pokémon.

 The _by name_ listing sorts by name and does not group by box:

 ```
+...
 04 C 12.
 355 303 Mawile
 01   26.
 287 262 Mightyena
 01   22.
 354 312 Minun